Sex and the feet: are your feet your wingman or a blocker in your relationship?

 The authors of this new study contend that high heels appear to act in a similar way to what is referred to in evolutionary theory as a “super releaser.”
 For example, some birds prefer large artificial eggs that they cannot even sit on, to their own normal size eggs.
 Female baboons with a larger than normal swelling of the bottom associated with the sexually receptive period of their cycle, arouse greater sexual interest in males.
 High heels similarly exaggerate the sex-speciﬁc aspects of the female walk which could cause sexual arousal in males.
 The normal stimulus of a woman walking is exaggerated by the wearing of high heels, producing a supernormal stimulus.

-But of course we are creatures of free will and genes, evolutionary psychology, and biology and evolution are not the only accounts of our preferences.
+But of course we are creatures of free will and genes, evolutionary psychology.
+Biology and evolution are not the only accounts of our personal and sexual preferences.

 Moral of the story – take care of ya feet, how you stand and move!
 Your feet are perhaps a non-verbal reprenatation of more than we realize and could have an effect on our interpersonal relationships!